-At Overlee, we believe that play is the foundation for lifelong learning and that parent-participation is the key to building community.
+At Overlee, we believe that play is the foundation for lifelong learning, that children thrive and grow outside in nature, and that parent-participation is the key to building community.

-Research shows that for preschool-aged children, the best outcomes occur when learning is embedded in play.
-Overlee’s curriculum is based on three research-based principles:
+Research shows that for preschool-aged children, the best outcomes occur when learning is embedded in play and that children thrive in nature.
+Overlee’s curriculum is based on four research-based principles:

-- Children need both unstructured free play and playful learning under the gentle guidance of adults to best prepare them for entrance into kindergarten.
+- Children need both unstructured free play and playful learning under the gentle guidance of adults.

 - Academic and social development are so inextricably intertwined that the former must not exceed the latter.